Diego Labat: Career

 In 1993 he began working at ABN AMRO Uruguay as an accountant and auditor.
 In 2001 he was promoted to the position of General Accountant but left in 2008.
-That year he was appointed General Accountant of the Uruguayan subsidiary of the Spanish multinational financial services company Banco Santander, and in 2012 he assumed the position of chief financial officer, holding it until 2015.
+That year he was appointed General Accountant of the Uruguayan branch of the Spanish multinational financial services company Banco Santander, and in 2012 he assumed the position of chief financial officer, holding it until 2015.

 Labat worked as a professor at the Faculty of Economic Sciences of the University of the Republic between 1996 and 2013, at the University of Montevideo twice, from 1998 to 2004 and from 2008 to 2011, and also at the Catholic University of Uruguay on as of 2006.

 Labat entered politics in 2015 as a board member of the National Administration of Fuels, Alcohols and Portland (ANCAP) representing the National Party.
 He served in the position until 2020.

 President of the Central Bank

 In 2019 he was part of the economic team of the presidential campaign of Luis Lacalle Pou.
 On March 4, 2020, President Luis Lacalle Pou appointed him interim president of the Central Bank of Uruguay pending the approval of the Senate, which was given on the 17th.
 On March 20, he assumed the position of president of the institution.

+On July 25, 2024, he resigned from office to join the economic team of the presidential campaign of the National Party candidate, Álvaro Delgado Ceretta.
+He was succeeded by economist Washington Ribeiro.